histograph/api/README.md

 You can view imported data using the [Dog House](http://localhost:8182/doghouse/main/graph/graph)!

+## Indices

+From [Chapter 8.
+Indexing for better Performance](http://s3.thinkaurelius.com/docs/titan/current/indexes.html) in Titan docs:

+    g = rexster.getGraph("graph")
+    mgmt = g.getManagementSystem()
+    hgUri = mgmt.makePropertyKey('hgUri').dataType(String.class).make()
+    mgmt.buildIndex('byUri',Vertex.class).addKey(hgUri).buildCompositeIndex()
+    mgmt.commit()

+TODO: property `uri` already exists, therefore we'll use `hgUri`.
+See if we can change this default behaviour.

 ## Gremlin

 For some examples on how to enter data into Titan graph with Gremlin, see https://github.com/zcox/rexster-titan-scala#rexster-console.
+Start the console with:

+    titan/bin/rexster-console.sh

 To delete all vertices and edges, exectute the following Gremlin script: